Sinp17/Common-datasets-in-Recommender-System-by-NTU-/README.md

 For some unknown reasons, this web site is currently unable to handle any HTTP request.
 I downloaded datasets personally last year and use them frequently in my daily exps.
 So I collected these datasets here for anyone needs them :)

-If any concerned copyright was infringed, pls feel free to contact me through GitHub or directly e-mail me to 953875814@qq.com.
-I will handle it at very first time.
+If any concerned copyright was infringed, pls feel free to contact me through GitHub or e-mail me.

 ## Dataset description